-Many special education teachers must complete a certain number of hours of student teaching before becoming certified.
-In student teaching, special education teachers might learn how to plan lessons and manage a classroom under the supervision of a lead teacher.
+- Training and experience: Many special education teachers must complete a certain number of hours of student teaching before becoming certified.
+Special education teachers might learn how to plan lessons and manage a classroom under the supervision of a lead teacher while student teaching.

 There are many skills specific to special education teachers, including empathy, patience, and organization.

 - Critical-thinking skills: A special education must accurately assess students' progress and adjust lessons to their needs.